opnfv/nfvbench/docs/testing/user/userguide/server.rst

 <http-url>/start_run (POST)
 ^^^^^^^^^^^^^^^^^^^^^

 This request starts an NFVBench run with passed configurations.
+If no configuration is passed, a run with default configurations will be executed.

 Example request: curl -XPOST 'localhost:7556/start_run' -H "Content-Type: application/json" -d @nfvbenchconfig.json